HSBC targets Chinese bond market with securities joint venture

 | HONG KONG

-HONG KONG Europe's biggest lender HSBC (HSBA.L) is setting up a majority-owned securities joint venture in China, taking advantage of Chinese rules that favor Hong Kong-established banks over foreign peers in the world's second biggest economy.
+HONG KONG Europe's biggest lender HSBC is setting up a majority-owned securities joint venture in China, taking advantage of Chinese rules that favour Hong Kong-established banks over foreign peers in the world's second biggest economy.

 HSBC's aim is to establish a foothold in issuing bonds in China, which the bank sees as an area of strong future growth.